 A 14 acre lake sits at the heart of the Painshill landscape.
 Stroll along the banks and enjoy the tranquillity of the calming waters.
-Designed to curve away out of view, the lake will draw your eye to beautiful vistas, like the Roman style Five Arch Bridge that casts its reflection across the surface.
+Designed to curve away out of view, the lake will draw your eye to beautiful vistas.

 With a two mile paved accessible route the lake is brilliant for those who are less mobile or families with small children.
 Wildlife spotting is always easy with lake birds, including swans, Egyptian Geese, herons and coots, which are resident all year around.